ElianCodes/ElianCodes/README.md

 - [🎉 I started from scratch &lpar;again&rpar;](https://www.elian.codes/blog/23-02-15-i-started-from-scratch/)
 - [💄 Implementing UnoCSS in Astro](https://www.elian.codes/blog/23-02-11-implementing-unocss-in-astro/)
 <!-- BLOG-POST-LIST:END -->

-## 💼  My Skills

-There used to be a cool JSON-like object here of all my skills and tools, which was very attractive and cool, but I found out that my skills constantly improve or change.
-It’s kind of unmanageable.

-If you really want to find out what I’m working on or what's keeping me busy, follow me on [Twitter](https://www.twitter.com/eliancodes) or check [my blog](https://www.elian.codes/blog/)!

 ## 📉 Some statistics